Priyabug/Wireless-LAN-Controller-WLC-Configuration-Using-Cisco-Packet-Tracer/README.md

-# 🌐 Configuring a Cisco Wireless LAN Controller (WLC) in Packet Tracer
+# 🌐 Configuring a Cisco Wireless LAN Controller (WLC) in Cisco Packet Tracer

 Setting up a **Cisco Wireless LAN Controller (WLC)** in *Packet Tracer* provides hands-on experience in building and managing enterprise-level wireless networks.
 This process brings together structured configuration, secure access, and centralized control — all within a simulated environment.